gplambeck/gplambeck.github.io/fundamentals_of_programming.md

 ----------

-The password generator is a good example of how random itmes from a list can be chosen by the computer.
+The password generator is a good example of how random items from a list can be chosen by the computer.
 Since this is a *password* generating program, it was also useful to lean how to use the .replace(str1, str2) and .capitalize() methods to generate more secure passwords.
+As a challenge project, I made a program that gives the computer 60 seconds to guess what the password is and displays the number of guesses after a user inputs a 4 character password composed only of lower case letters.

+FILE GOES HERE.

 FILE GOES HERE.